-Recall of employees shall be to positions within the Bargaining Unit and shall be in order of seniority, provided the employee to be recalled is qualified and able to do the work available and provided he/she is available to commence work when requested.
-An employee so recalled shall retain the seniority he/she accrued prior to lay-off.
+Recall of employees shall be to positions within the Bargaining Unit and shall be in order of seniority, provided the employee to be recalled is qualified and able to do the work available and provided they are available to commence work when requested.
+An employee so recalled shall retain the seniority they accrued prior to lay-off.

-- 11.2.8 Where the employee exercises his/her seniority rights to displace another employee in a position that they are qualified to perform, the employee to be displaced must have less seniority.
+11.2.8 Where the employee exercises their seniority rights to displace another employee in a position that they are qualified to perform, the employee to be displaced must have less seniority.
 The employee so displaced shall have the right to displace another employee with less seniority.
-The employee laid off as a result of displacement shall be given a minimum of two (2) months' notice of termination. - 11.2.9 The employee displacing another employee shall be on probation as per Article 9.2 if the new position involves duties he/she did not previously perform.
-Where probation is required, should the employee fail to successfully complete his/her probationary appointment, he/she shall forthwith be terminated, and no other provision in this Article shall apply to him/her.
+The employee laid off as a result of displacement shall be given a minimum of two (2) months' notice of termination.

+- 11.2.9 The employee displacing another employee shall be on probation as per Article 9.2 if the new position involves duties they did not previously perform.
+Where probation is required, should the employee fail to successfully complete their probationary appointment, they shall forthwith be terminated, and no other provision in this Article shall apply to them.
 No part-time or temporary employee will be offered a position which could be filled by a regular employee on layoff qualified to perform the work. - 11.2.10 Where a regular employee is on lay-off and when a vacancy occurs for which the employee is qualified and capable, the vacancy shall be offered to the employee.
 The employee shall be guaranteed the offer of a position, should they be qualified and it becomes available, equivalent to the position held prior to lay-off.
-If the employee takes a part-time or temporary position, this shall not extinguish his/her recall rights.
+If the employee takes a part-time or temporary position, this shall not extinguish their recall rights.
 Article 6.12 is not applicable.
 Salary and benefits will be at the appropriate rate.